open/close all folders

 - Slasher Smile: Mr. Teatime really, really enjoys his job.

 - The Sociopath: Mr. Teatime sees things differently from people; he sees people as things.
+His Fatal Flaw is also one of the common weaknesses of real life sociopaths: he has next to no impulse control.

 - There Is No Kill Like Overkill: Teatime's nature becomes disturbingly plain when Downey reproaches him for the enthusiasm with which he inhumed not only the client, but two servants and a guard-dog who might have been in the way.
 Teatime made very sure his client was dead.
 He even checked for breath with a mirror while the man's head was several feet from his body.